Embrace UUCR's thriving, loving, inclusive community by joining an Adult Faith Formation program, where you can:

 Socrates Café gatherings are held around the world for people to exchange ideas and experiences using the Socratic method; embracing the idea what we learn more when we question with others.
 At UUCR, the coffeehouse-style atmosphere is open to all, with coffee, tea, and light refreshments available.
 For details, visit UUCR's Socrates Café webpage or www.philosopher.org.

 UUCR's Adult Faith Formation program is a collaborative effort.
 We learn from each other, help one another, and grow together.
 If you have ideas, expertise, talents, and stories for our programs, let us know!
-Contact Rev. Rebekah Savage at email@example.com.
+Contact Rev. Dr. Rebekah Savage at email@example.com.